cpj/winter-2012/01_week_one/README.md

 - Create a personal account on heroku.com
 - Create a personal account on github.com
 - Fork the cpj winter-2012 repository.
 - Create a personal github pages website.
+[Use these instructions](http://pages.github.com/).

 ### development environment
 - Set up a vagrant environment in the 01_week_one folder of the winter 2012 repository by following the Getting Started directions from the reading.